 This hack is brilliant.
-Color-contoured lashes are trending, and if you don’t want to spend your entire paycheck buying every color of the rainbow, then pick up a couple clear mascara tubes at the drugstore.
-Then take a loose pigment (like MAC Marine Ultra Pigment $22, which is a totally wearable bright blue), and either press it onto the wand, or mix it right in the tube.
-It will bind the color to your lashes while separating and defining them.
-Just be sure to go over with another coat of clear once the first one dries, so you don’t have any flaking throughout the day.
+Color-contoured lashes are trending, and if you don’t want to spend your entire paycheck buying every color of the rainbow, then pick up a couple of clear mascara tubes at the drugstore.
+Then take a loose pigment (like MAC Marine Ultra Pigment, $22, which is a totally wearable bright blue), and either press it onto the wand, or mix it right in the tube.
+The mascara will bind the color to your lashes while separating and defining them.
+Just be sure to go over with another coat of clear once the first one dries so you don’t have any flaking throughout the day.

-In the same vein, Martin uses clear mascara on his male clients, since it’s great for “grooming a guy’s mustache and beard out of his mouth.”
+In the same vein, Martin uses clear mascara on his male clients, too, since it’s great for grooming a guy’s mustache and beard.
 He uses a $2 pick from E.l.f. cosmetics to get the job done.

 In other words, if you want to rock a no-makeup makeup look, whether you’re at a sporting event or at the beach, try clear mascara.
 You won't have to worry about any smudging or flaking.
 That's also why Scibelli uses clear mascara on his male clients.
 It makes for “a more glossy, natural lash,” as opposed to the “carbon-black look.”

 Just as clear mascara can be used to minimize focus, it can also be used to up the drama of lashes.
 Try swiping on a coat before your regular mascara to prime, volumize, and extend even more.
 Doing this will create bigger, bolder lashes without unnatural clumps of pigment that result from layering some black mascara formulas.
-Spyksma specifically calls out Maybelline Great Lash Clear Mascara as an ideal choice.
+Spyksma specifically calls out Maybelline's Great Lash classic as an ideal choice.